tronprotocol/event-plugin/README.md

 db.contractlog.createIndex({ uniqueId: 1 },{ name: "uniqueId",unique: true });
 db.contractlog.createIndex({ contractAddress: 1 },{ name: "contractAddress" });
 ```
+You can also create other indexes as necessary.
 See more details on [developers](https://developers.tron.network/docs/event-plugin-deployment-mongodb).

 ### Load plugin in Java-tron
 * add --es to command line, for example: